 Procurement Policy & Forms

-All suppliers doing business with the Laboratory must review and adhere to the referenced General and Special Provisions incorporated into their contract.
+All suppliers doing business with the Laboratory must review and adhere to the referenced General Provisions incorporated into their contract.
 All other supplier-related forms can be found on our Supplier Forms Page.

 Small Business Program

 Procurement actively supports Berkeley Lab’s commitment to providing equal opportunities through contracting and individual order opportunities for small businesses.
 We make every effort to include the maximum practical number of small businesses in the competitive bidding process.
 Learn more about our Small Business Program here.